-Being inspired to create is one of the many gifts and responsibilities Carri Colvin holds tight to her heart with overflowing gratitude.
-She believes a magical world with doors of immeasurable potential awaits and the vehicle is the creativity within our own imaginations!
-She didn’t always listen to the passion within, and perhaps this is why she is intensely enthused to inspire others, especially impressionable little ones, to explore, not ignore, creative lures.
+The inspiration to create is one of the many gifts and responsibilities Carri Colvin holds tight to her heart with overflowing gratitude.
+She didn’t always listen to the desire within, and perhaps that is why she is intensely enthused to inspire others to explore, not ignore, creative lures.
+A magical world with immeasurable potential awaits, and the vehicle is the creativity within our own imaginations!

 Heeding the creative call, Carri established The Creative Spectrum in 2001.
-For 18 years, she has counted it a tremendous privilege to adorn walls, ceilings, furniture, and more with a plethora of decorative finishes.
+For 20 years, she has counted it a tremendous privilege to adorn walls, ceilings, furniture, and more with a plethora of decorative finishes.
 Her motto is, “If it is paintable, I’ll paint it!”
-Her greatest desire is to inspire others through both picture and story—to encourage little ones to “think BIG thoughts” and find hope in all things.
-Keep your eye out for The Faithful Father and Sorry Sabo!
-A Squirrelly Series picture books which she aspires to publish in 2020.
-Carri is a member of the Society of Children’s Book Writers and Illustrators, and Word Weavers International.
+Her greatest passions are inspiring others to find hope in all things through artistic expression and encouraging little ones to “think BIG thoughts” through picture and story.
+Keep your eye out for The Faithful Father and Balloons in my Brain! picture books which she aspires to publish in 2021.
+Carri is a member of the Society of Children’s Book Writers and Illustrators, the Society of Illustrators, the United Arts Council of Collier County, and Word Weavers International.

-When Carri isn’t creating or calling others to do the same, she can be found in her favorite writing and reading chair with her faithful Maltese companion, Sophia; gardening, biking, rollerblading, and walking trails with her best friend and daughter, Chloee; or on the beach with cherished friends, a watercolored sunset, and bated breath awaiting the elusive “green flash!”
+When Carri isn’t creating, or calling others to do the same, she can be found biking, rollerblading, or at the beach with bated breath awaiting the elusive “green flash”!
 She calls radiant Naples, Florida home.